Novo Holdings

 Series B in 2010

-Funxional Therapeutics Ltd. is a pharmaceutical company based in Cambridge, United Kingdom, specializing in the development of innovative therapeutic products.
-Founded in 2005, the company is focused on a range of product candidates aimed at treating various medical conditions.
-Key candidates include BN83470, targeting respiratory issues such as asthma, and BN83250, which is being developed for the prevention of surgical adhesion formation and stroke treatment.
+Funxional Therapeutics Ltd. is a pharmaceutical development company based in Cambridge, United Kingdom, founded in 2005.
+The company specializes in creating innovative therapeutic products, including BN83470, which targets respiratory conditions such as asthma, and BN83250, designed to prevent surgical adhesion formation and treat stroke.
 Additionally, Funxional Therapeutics is advancing FX125L, an orally available small molecule classified as a broad spectrum chemokine inhibitor.
-The company also has early-stage preclinical programs addressing Alzheimer's disease, autoimmune disorders, pain, and diabetes, showcasing its commitment to addressing diverse healthcare challenges.
+The company also has several early-stage preclinical programs aimed at addressing significant health challenges, including Alzheimer's disease, autoimmune disorders, pain, and diabetes.

 Nanoference